Where do you work?

 What is the deposit policy?

-Once we find a date and time that will work, I will email you an invoice for a deposit that you can pay with a card, or you can stop by the shop to drop off your deposit.
-Payment of your deposit will confirm your appointment date.
+Once we find a date and time that will work, I will email you an invoice for a deposit that you can pay with a card, or you can stop by the shop to drop off cash.
+Payment of your deposit is confirmation of your appointment date.
 If after seven days after you confirm the date you haven’t paid the deposit, the appointment time will open back up to other clients.
 When you come in for your appointment, the amount of the deposit will come off the cost of your tattoo.
 If you have a multi-session piece, the deposit will go towards the last session.
 Deposits are not refundable.
 If you reschedule your appoinment with more than 72 hours notice, I will transfer your deposit to the new date.
 If you don’t show up, cancel your appointment, or reschedule less than 72 hours before your appointment, you forfeit the deposit.

 What does the whole process look like?